-What makes a fixed gas detector unique is that these devices are usually hard-wired, installed on-location, and placed directly near the gas source.
 Additionally, fixed/wall mounted devices have the ability to activate relays and trigger third party systems like ventilation, fire panels, or building management/security systems.
 We tend to explain that fixed detectors work like a fire or smoke alarm.
 When a gas leak occurs the monitor sets off an alarm that is audible and visual notifying personnel that a hazard has occurred.

 An accurate and reliable Fixed/Wall Mount CO2 monitor like the CM-7000 CO2 Multi-Sensor System features both audible and visual alarms and relays to trigger third party systems like a shut-off valve, exhaust system, or fire panel.

 More importantly, these fixed/wall-mount detectors should have alarm levels that meet OSHA and fire code regulations and include properly mounted signage to indicate potential hazard spaces.